johnmholmes/Aquarium_Monitor_V2/Esp32 Software/Temperature control/esp32_fish_temp_mqtt_v1j/Readme.md

 ![Screenshot 2023-08-20 212810](https://github.com/johnmholmes/Aquarium_Monitor_V2/assets/60571002/80cb28ff-a069-49a0-b9ed-95d0a7afa114)

-This function is attempting to establish a connection to an MQTT broker using the MQTT client library, presumably on an ESP8266-based device (as indicated by the client name "ESP8266Client").
+This function is attempting to establish a connection to an MQTT broker using the MQTT client library, this uses the same details for the Esp32 as the ESP8266-based device (as indicated by the client name "ESP8266Client").
 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol commonly used for communication between devices over a network.

 Let's break down the function step by step:

 1. void connectToMqtt(): This line defines a function named connectToMqtt with a void return type, meaning it doesn't return any value.
 2. while (!mqttClient.connected()) {: This line initiates a while loop that continues as long as the MQTT client (mqttClient) is not connected to the MQTT broker.
 In other words, it keeps looping until the connection is successfully established.